tobiasrausch/alfred/README.md

 Web Front End
 -------------

 The Genome Analysis Server [GEAR](https://gear.embl.de) has a [web front end](https://gear.embl.de/alfred) for Alfred.
-Instead of plotting the alignment metrics and statistics with R you can also upload the output file of Alfred [here](https://gear.embl.de/alfred).
+Instead of plotting the alignment metrics and statistics with R you can also upload the QC output file of Alfred [here](https://gear.embl.de/alfred).